Killing of Amadou Diallo: Aftermath

 Officer Kenneth Boss had previously been involved in an incident in which an unarmed black man was shot.
-After the trial Boss was reassigned to desk duty, but in October 2012, Commissioner Raymond W. Kelly restored Boss's ability to carry a firearm.
+After the trial, Boss was reassigned to desk duty, but in October 2012, Commissioner Raymond W. Kelly restored Boss's ability to carry a firearm.
 As of 2012, he was the only one of the four officers still working for the NYPD.
 In 2015, he was promoted to sergeant in accordance with state civil service law, which is not subject to review by top department officials.
 The next year, he was named "sergeant of the year" by his union.
 He retired from law enforcement in 2019.

 A report from Capital New York reported that 85 IP addresses belonging to the New York Police Department had made changes to Wikipedia pages about NYPD misconduct and also to articles about people killed in police interventions, including this article.
-One of these edits changed the statement "Officer Kenneth Boss had previously been involved in an incident in which an unarmed man was shot, but continued to work as a police officer" to "Officer Kenneth Boss was previously involved in an incident in which a man armed was shot.”
+One of these edits changed the statement "Officer Kenneth Boss had previously been involved in an incident in which an unarmed man was shot, but continued to work as a police officer" to "Officer Kenneth Boss was previously involved in an incident in which a man armed was shot."
 Two policemen associated with these edits were reported to receive only "minor reprimands".

 In April 2021, Diallo's mother was interviewed about her reaction to the conviction of Minneapolis police officer Derek Chauvin for the murder of George Floyd.
+She said it was hard to tell if a corner had been turned in police accountability but it was "a right step in the right direction."